Display Bilingual:

 [English]

-Here come the doubts, screaming that it was my fault
+Doubts arrive, screaming it was my fault

-They're shouting words using your voice
+They’re shouting words, using your voice

-Imagining they're going to hear my apologies
+Imagining they’ll hear my apologies

 You broke everything when it was almost perfect